What Is Fuel Gauge And How To fix a Bad Fuel Gauge?

-What is Fuel Gauge?
+What is a Fuel Gauge?

 In automotive and aerospace engineering, a fuel gauge is an instrument used to indicate the amount of fuel in a fuel tank.
 In electrical engineering, the term is used for ICs determining the current State of Charge of accumulators.